midcontinentcontrols/kb/README.md

 ```

 ## Features

+### TODO: Kubernetes-Native CI
+All of the features of the `kindest` CLI will eventually be made available as a Kubernetes-native DevOps solution.

 ### TODO: Automatic Dockerfile Generation
 Additional work has gone into automatically generating efficient Dockerfiles for golang and Rust projects.
 These improvements automatically reduce the size of the build context.